-Before scheduling for a genicular neutromy, your physician will perform a genicular nerve block to ensure that you are the best patients for an ablation process.
+Before scheduling for a genicular neutromy, your Board Certified Pain Specialist will perform a genicular nerve block to ensure that you are the best patients for an ablation process.
 The effects of pain-relieving will take up to a year or longer.

 The procedure is carried out in two phases under fluoroscopic guidance.

 This phase of the procedure involves placing small amount of anaesthetic on the genicular nerves to see the response of the patients and to see if there is a sufficient relief in the knee area to get a reason to undertake therapeutic neurotomy.
 In case the patients have painful joints, a light anesthetic can be administered to them to ensure they are comfortable.
 You will be instructed to lie on your back, and the area around your knee sterilized thoroughly to reduce any cases of infection.
 The specific areas where the genicular nerves are thought to be presented are illuminated using fluoroscopy and labelled on the skin.
 The region will be made numb to ensure maximum comfort.
 Three thin needles are inserted, and a dye is put to ensure they are in the appropriate spots.
 A small dose of anesthetic is applied.